 which completes the argument. \end{proof}

-\begin{lemma} The maximum time for any good job to begin service is $L(4\log (\estGap (B+1)) + 3)$ seconds. \end{lemma} \begin{proof} Fix any good job.
-Every time the job is bounced, the threshold value sent from the server to the corresponding client at least doubles.
-The client receives the new threshold value from the server within $L$ seconds.
+\begin{lemma} The maximum time for any good job to start service is $\Delta(4\log (\estGap (B+1)) + 4)$ seconds. \end{lemma} \begin{proof} Fix any good job.
+Every time the job is bounced, the \currentprice sent from the server to the corresponding client at least doubles.
+The client receives the new \currentprice from the server within $\Delta$ seconds.